lmfit/asteval/_sources/motivation.rst.txt

 :py:func:`eval`.
 The idea for asteval is to make a simple procedural, mathematically-oriented language that can be embedded into larger applications.

-In fact, the asteval module grew out the the need for a simple expression evaluator for scientific applications such as the `lmfit`_ and `xraylarch`_ modules.
+In fact, the asteval module grew out of the need for a simple expression evaluator for scientific applications such as the `lmfit`_ and `xraylarch`_ modules.
 An early attempt using the `pyparsing` module worked but was error-prone and difficult to maintain.
-While the simplest of calculators or expressiona-evaluators is not hard with pyparsing, it turned out that using the Python :py:mod:`ast` module makes it much easier to implement a feature-rich scientific calculator, including slicing, complex numbers, keyword arguments to functions, etc. In fact, this approach meant that adding more complex
+While the simplest of calculators or expression-evaluators is not hard with pyparsing, it turned out that using the Python :py:mod:`ast` module makes it much easier to implement a feature-rich scientific calculator, including slicing, complex numbers, keyword arguments to functions, etc. In fact, this approach meant that adding more complex